 Severity: Set a severity level for your alert.
 The Priority—High, Medium, Low, and Info—are reflected in the Alert list, where you can sort by the severity of the Alert.
 You can use severity as a criterion when creating alerts, for example: if there are more than 10 high severity events, notify.

 Filter the environment on which this alert will apply.
-An alert will fire when a host goes down in the availability zone, us-east-1b.
+For example, an alert will

 Use in or contain operators to match multiple different possible values to apply scope.